People Say More When They’re Silent

 the Human Face

-Inspired by the tradition of street photography, I work instinctively, often with a handheld flash and wide lens, to isolate the human face within a chaotic world.
+Inspired by the tradition of street photography, I work instinctively with a handheld flash and a wide lens to isolate the human face within a chaotic world.

 Vidar Korneliussen, AKA Tyheim